BasurmanArtur/100-days-of-code/log.md

 ### Day 50: April 25, 2020

-**Today's Progress**: TToday I mastered the `DataFrame.mask()` method cleaning a [NYC dataset Vehicle Collisions](https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95).
+**Today's Progress**: Today I mastered the `DataFrame.mask()` method cleaning a [NYC dataset Vehicle Collisions](https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95).

 **Thoughts**: I'm on halfway of the challenge, that is and incredible achievement!